Bogdan Roberts, Credit Cards Moderator

 The HSBC Premier World Credit Card offers 35,000 points after spending $3,000 in the first 3 months.
-Plus, you can earn 2 points per $1 spent at national parks, sporting events, amusements parks and more, up to $2,000 (from July 1, 2022 to September 30, 2022), 2 points per $1 spent on travel and $1 point per $1 spent on all other purchases.
+Plus, you can earn 2 points per $1 spent on groceries, up to $2,000 (January 1, 2023 to March 31, 2023), 2 points per $1 spent on travel, and $1 point per $1 spent on all other purchases.
 The card has a $0 annual fee.
 To apply for this card, cardholders must have an existing U.S. HSBC Premier checking account relationship.

 The card requires a credit score of 750, at a minimum.
 That means applicants need excellent credit for approval.